Top Fall Fun in the Twin Cities: A Family Guide

 Boy crafting with pumpkins and gourds on a blue picnic table

-Depending on your tolerance, it might be getting a bit cold for popping a tent, but Gianna learned that Renting an RV is a whole different kind of camping but still packed full of fun!
+Depending on your tolerance, it might be getting a bit cold for popping a tent, but Gianna learned that renting an RV is a whole different kind of camping but still packed full of fun!
 It is one way to extend your camping season.
-Another is State Park Cabin Camping.
-The benefits of fall camping is that the crowds have died down, the landscape is beautiful and the weather is often perfect for hiking and exploring.
+Another is State Park cabin camping.
+The benefits of fall camping is that the crowds have lessened, the landscape is beautiful and the weather is often perfect for hiking and exploring.

 "Renting an RV: 11 Tips for the First Timers" Background kids walking towards an RV camper.